 Skin recovers the fastest if you just dried it.
 (I didn’t know this amazing fact until I meet Dr. Sato.)

-If you get oozing fluid from the surface of the skin too much, just apply a piece of clean gauze with the same size of affected part.
-It should be washed and dried in advance with water to deminish the stimulation to the skin.
+If you get oozing fluid from the surface of the skin too much, just apply a piece of clean gauze with the same size of the affected part.
+It should be washed and dried in advance with water to diminish the stimulation to the skin.
 It is applied instead of a scab on the part so should be 1 piece only but not 2 or more definitely.
 If it peeled off partially after a while, cut off the peeled part only and keep remaining the clinging part.
 When you take a shower, leave it as is and then dry as is.
 You can leave the same gauze for 1 week at the longest.
 Don’t remove it on purpose.

 After you scratched the skin, ooze tends to seep out.
 It happens because you might have too much water.
 We had a strict restraint for drinking water in the hospital.

 I was allowed 1000 ml total amount of intaking water a day first then 2 months later, 1200 ml including fruits, jelly, yogurt, etc….(This is in my case.)
-It was very tough for me because a lot of ooze was seeping out so fast and rolling down from my raw skin all over my body.
+It was very tough for me because a lot of oozes were seeping out so fast and rolling down from my raw skin all over my body.
 I was craving water as if a dying person in a desert….lol

-As I explained above, I lost 12 kg (26.5 lb) in the first 7 days due to continuous running ooze (Ahem….it must be retained for record at the hospital….lol) but the restriction stopped ooze that runs from all over my body completely and diminished it coming out after scratch obviously.
-If I didn’t have this direction, I would put my life danger because I was losing proteins from my body until reaching critical limit due to hypoalbuminemia.
+As I explained above, I lost 12 kg (26.5 lb) in the first 7 days due to continuous running ooze (Ahem….it must be retained for the record at the hospital….lol) but the restriction stopped ooze that runs from all over my body completely and diminished it coming out after scratch obviously.
+If I didn’t have this direction, I would put my life danger because I was losing proteins from my body until reaching a critical limit due to hypoalbuminemia.
 The ooze contains a lot of proteins so letting it run one after another makes you lose the important nutrient factor out of your body.
 (Falling a lot of crusts also contain proteins!)